nhattan/nhattan.github.io/_posts/2015-07-17-import-export-csv-with-ruby-part-1.markdown

 <% end %>
 {% endhighlight %}

-Here, I'm using [ransack](https://github.com/activerecord-hackery/ransack) as object searching so you can see:
+As you can see, I'm using [ransack](https://github.com/activerecord-hackery/ransack) as object searching:

-{% highlight ruby %}
+{% highlight erb %}
 <% @search = model.search params[:q] %>
 {% endhighlight %}

 It just exports records of search result.
-If you want to export all exist records in database, you can remove all the codes that relate to ```object_ids``` in this post.
+If you want to export all exist records in database, remove all the codes that relate to ```object_ids``` in this post.

-I recommend to use this line of code for importing purpose:
+I recommend using this line of code for importing:

 {% highlight ruby %}
 exceptions = %w( created_at updated_at ) # if you don't need to export timestamps
 {% endhighlight %}

-Because when you import, it means that you create new record and you don't need to use the timestamps in csv file anymore.
+Because when you import, it means that you create new record and you don't need to use the timestamps in CSV file anymore.

-# Say hi to Import
+# Import CSV

-It's easy, right?
-See part 2 here:
+It's so easy, right?
+I told you :)

+Let's go to part 2:

 [Import, export CSV with Ruby (part 2)](/rails/csv/2015/07/29/import-export-csv-with-ruby-part-2.html)